 William R.Ebsworth.
 Mr. Ebsworth has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015.
 He also served as a trustee of Asset Allocation Trust from 2015 to 2018.
 From 1984 to 2013, he held positions as an equities analyst, portfolio manager, research director and chief investment officer at Fidelity Management and Research Company in Boston, Tokyo, and Hong Kong, and retired in 2013 as Chief Investment Officer of Fidelity Strategic Advisers, Inc., where he led a team of investment professionals managing client assets.
 Prior thereto, he served as a Board member of Hong Kong Securities Clearing Co., Hong Kong Options Clearing Corp., the Thailand International Fund, Ltd., Fidelity Investments Life Insurance Company, and Empire Fidelity Investments Life Insurance Company.
-Mr. Ebsworth has served on the Investment Company Institute's Board of Governors since 2022 and Executive Committee since 2023 and has been the Vice Chairman of the Governing Council of the Independent Directors Council since 2023.
+Mr. Ebsworth has served on the Investment Company Institute's Board of Governors since 2022 and Executive Committee since 2023.
+He has served as Chair of the Governing Council of the Independent Directors Council since 2024 and served as Vice Chair from 2023 to 2024.
 He also serves as an Audit Committee Chair and Investment Committee Chair of the Vincent Memorial Hospital Foundation (non-profit organization).
 Mr. Ebsworth is a CFA® charterholder.

-^{2.} For those Officers with tenures at Allspring Global Investments and/or Allspring Funds Management, LLC that began prior to 2021, such tenures include years of service during which these businesses/entities were known as Wells Fargo Asset Management and Wells Fargo Funds Management, LLC, respectively.
+2. For those Officers with tenures at Allspring Global Investments and/or Allspring Funds Management, LLC that began prior to 2021, such tenures include years of service during which these businesses/entities were known as Wells Fargo Asset Management and Wells Fargo Funds Management, LLC, respectively.

 Jane A. Freeman.Ms.
-Freeman has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015, and as Chair Liaison since 2018.
-She also served as a trustee of Asset Allocation Trust from 2015 to 2018.
+Freeman has served as a Trustee of the Trusts in the Fund Complex since January 1, 2015 and as Chair of the Audit Committee since 2025.
+She also served as Chair Liaison from 2018-2024 and as a trustee of Asset Allocation Trust from 2015 to 2018.
 From 2012 to 2014 and 1999 to 2008, Ms. Freeman served as the Chief Financial Officer of Scientific Learning Corporation.
 From 2008 to 2012, Ms. Freeman provided consulting services related to strategic business projects.
 Prior to joining Scientific Learning, Ms. Freeman was employed as a portfolio manager at Rockefeller & Co. and Scudder, Stevens & Clark.
 She served as a board member of the Harding Loevner Funds from 1996 to 2014, serving as both Lead Independent Director and chair of the Audit Committee.
 She also served as a board member of the Russell Exchange Traded Funds Trust from 2011 to 2012 and as chair of the Audit Committee.
 Ms. Freeman is also an inactive Chartered Financial Analyst.